 Moreover, this raises the question of how you go about deciding that a word is beautiful.
 Are we talking about words with beautiful meanings, or words that merely sound beautiful?
 Is it maybe a mix of both of those things?
+What’s the difference between a beautiful word and a cute word?
 If words had their own beauty pageant, they’d probably be graded on their contributions to world peace as well as how good they look in a bikini.

 One of the most famous theories comes from Lord of the Rings author J.R.R.
 Tolkien, who proposed in a 1955 speech that “cellar door” is the most beautiful word (or phrase) in the English language.
 His claim was based on the aesthetic qualities of the word (divorced entirely from its meaning) — otherwise known as its euphoniousness.

 Words With Positive Connotations